Colombo: Economy

-The great majority of Sri Lankan corporations have their head offices in Colombo including Aitken Spence, Ceylinco Corporation, Stassen group of companies, John Keells Holdings, Cargills, Hemas Holdings and Akbar Brothers.
+The great majority of Sri Lankan corporations have their head offices in Colombo including Aitken Spence, Ceylinco Corporation, Stassen group of companies, John Keells Holdings, Cargills, Hemas Holdings, SenzMate and Akbar Brothers.
 Some of the industries include chemicals, textiles, glass, cement, leather goods, furniture and jewellery.
 In the city centre is the World Trade Centre.
 The 40-story Twin Tower complex is the centre of important commercial establishments, in the Fort district, the city's nerve centre.
 Right outside the Fort area is Pettah which is derived from the Sinhala word pita which means 'out' or 'outside'.

 The Colombo Metropolitan area has a GDP (PPP) of $122 billion or 40% of the GDP, making it the most important aspect of the Sri Lankan economy.
 The per capita income of the Colombo Metro area stood at US$8623 and purchasing power per capita of $25,117, making it one of the most prosperous regions in South Asia.
 The Colombo Metropolitan (CM) area is the most important industrial, commercial and administrative centre in Sri Lanka.
 A major share of the country's export-oriented manufacturing takes place in the CM area, which is the engine of growth for Sri Lanka.